 Drawing up an RI&E

-You can draw up an RI&E yourself or use a tool for RI&E (in Dutch) from Steunpunt RI&E. The RI&E must be drafted together with or by a health and safety officer.
+You can draw up an RI&E yourself or use a tool for RI&E (in Dutch) from Steunpunt RI&E or another sector organisation.
+The RI&E must be drafted together with or by a health and safety officer.
+This person deals with health and safety in your business every day.

 Identify the risks in your company

-You conduct research on the risks in your company.
+You research the risks in your company.
 For instance, physical risks such as lifting, vibrations that can cause hearing damage, and too much screen work.
-And risks of work- related stress due to irregular working hours.
-Or safety risks, for example if heat or radiation is released during work activities.
+And risks of work-related stress due to irregular working hours.
+Or safety risks, for example, if heat or radiation is released during work activities.

 Decide which risks are the most serious